Suppose we push constantly ahead, change lanes to grab a bit of headway,

 constant speed will wipe out the waves entirely.

-I rarely commute on 520 where the good traffic waves appear.
-I started
+I rarely commute on 520 where the really good traffic waves appear.
+I

-miss the opportunities to cancel them.
-However, I soon realized that
+started to miss the opportunities to cancel them.
+However, I soon

-the same process could be used to affect the smaller traffic jams too.
+realized that the same process could be used to affect the smaller traffic

-"Traffic waves" are simply a series of small traffic jams with even
+jams too.
+"Traffic waves" are simply a series of small traffic jams with

-little jam is destroyed when a large empty space approaches it from
+constant spacing.
+Each little jam is destroyed when a large empty space

-entirely annihilate the jam, as I had done with traffic waves.
+one single car can entirely annihilate the jam, as I had done with traffic

 Now I remember something from years back.
 When trapped in one of